 We started this hike just after 11 am and made it to the top by 1pm.
 It’s a beautiful view!
 There may be a line to take a photo on the edge but the wait is worth it.
 I’ve also heard that there is a short rocky path to the left of the “End of Trail” sign that will put you right up against the central pillar.
 We forgot to find it (I know, grrr) but I’ve seen photos and it is another great viewpoint.

 If you are into Sunsets I hear this is a phenomenal spot.
 The sun descends right between the rocks into the valley.
 If you do a sunset hike make sure to remember a headlamp.
 Without one, the moon will be the only thing lighting your way.
 That sounds so romantic lol.

 I hope you enjoy these 3 Sedona hikes as much as I did!
 I’ve also heard Airport Mesa and Soldiers Pass are two more must-do hikes.
 Sedona 2.0 coming soon!

 If you found this post helpful or enjoyed it in any way, please let me know in the comments below.
 Follow me on social media or share my posts with others.
-I’d love your support in helping my travel community grow so I can keep living my travel blogging dreams.
+I’d love your support in helping my travel community grow so I can keep doing what I love.
 Cheers!

-Want more information on what to do, where to stay and where to eat in Sedona?
-Click here for my Ultimate Sedona guide
+Want more information on what to do, where to stay, and where to eat in Sedona?
+My Ultimate Sedona guide has it all.